ksek87/trigger-warning-classification/README.md

  ## Dataset
   - The dataset for this project was collected from Reddit using the [data_scraping_processing](https://github.com/ksek87/trigger_warning_classification/blob/main/src/data_scraping_processing.ipynb) notebook.
-  - For my research, the dataset comprises of 361,641 reddit posts upon completion of pre-processing (too large for github).
+  - For my research, the dataset comprises of 361,641 reddit posts upon completion of pre-processing.

 ## Models
 - Linear SVC Classifier